 Victor Garcia, Ph.D., assistant professor, focuses on characterizing the relationship between the vasoactive eicosanoid 20-hydroxyeicosatetraenoic acid (20-HETE) and the orphan receptor GPR75 with the pursuit of deorphanizing GPR75 as the 20-HETE receptor (20-HETER).
 The 20-HETE/GPR75 pairing and array of signaling mechanism influenced by this interaction is explored across the vasculature with a focus on endothelial and vascular smooth muscle signaling.
 Exploration within this topic will help shed light into various pathologies influenced by 20-HETE, including diabetes, metabolic syndrome, vascular remodeling and hypertension.

 Austin M. Guo, Ph.D., assistant professor, investigating the complex mechanisms involved in the regulation of the angiogenic processes necessary for tissue repair (re-vascularization) and cancer growth.
-Stem cells and animal models are used in my lab to study the novel role of cytochrome P450 derived eicosanoids, specifically 20-hydroxyeicosatetraenoic acid (20-HETE), in regulation of the ischemia-induced angiogenesis involving endothelial progenitor cells, and its underlying molecular and cellular mechanisms.
+Stem cells and animal models are used in my lab to study the novel role of cytochrome P450 derived eicosanoids, specifically 20-hydroxyeicosatetraenoic acid (20-HETE), in regulation of the ischemia-induced angiogenesis involving endothelial progenitor cells, inflammatory neutrophil, and its underlying molecular and cellular mechanisms.

-Sachin Gupte, M.D., Ph.D., associate professor, studies the metabolic adaptation-cardiovascular function relationship in novel animal models and in vitro systems that mimic human diseases and to explore novel therapies for PAH and MS-CAD.
+Sachin Gupte, M.D., Ph.D., professor, studies the metabolic adaptation-cardiovascular function relationship in novel animal models and in vitro systems that mimic human diseases and to explore novel therapies for PAH and MS-CAD.
 Another objective of our lab is to develop stem cell-based technology to prevent contractures and facilitate angiogenesis in combat-related burn injuries.

 Daohong Lin, Ph.D., assistant professor, explores the regulation of inwardly-rectifying potassium channels (Kir) in epithelial cells.
 Both high potassium intake (HK) and sodium restriction stimulate aldosterone synthesis.
 However, HK stimulates renal K+ excretion and enhances natriuresis despite of high aldosterone whereas sodium restriction stimulates renal Na+ absorption without increasing K+ excretion.
 The discriminated effects of aldosterone on K+ excretion in response to hyperkalemia and volume depletion depend on the presence of Kir4.1 in the distal tubules.
 We apply molecular biological approaches and patch-clamp to identify the mechanisms by which K channels are controlled under dietary potassium/sodium condition, therefore examine the critical role of K secretion in modulating blood pressure.

 Wenhui Wang, M.D., professor, studies potassium channels—proteins found in the kidney that play an important role in regulating the blood levels and urinary excretion of electrolytes essential to normal cellular activity.
 Experiments in his laboratory employ electrophysiological techniques such as voltage clamp and patch clamp, as well as molecular biology to investigate the regulation of potassium channels by hormones that contribute to hypertension and other cardiovascular diseases.